Samisalami05/unix_kernel_information/README.md

 * `pid_t` - A process id
 * `uid_t` - A user id
 * `gid_t` - A group id
 which are all included through `<sys/types.h>`.
-All of the datatypes are a signed integer type.
+All of the datatypes are of signed integer type.

 Every UNIX system has a implemenataion with a set of kernel processes that are used for operating the system functionalities.
 Below is a set of functions used for retrieving these process id's.